 However, in the case of Mose Martin, something went wrong.
 Martin told authorities he paid Warner $50 to cure a stomach ailment.
 Officer Durwood Thompson quoted Martin as saying: “I shot him because he double-crossed me in voodoo.
 I would have shot anybody who double-crossed me in black magic like he did.”
 Martin’s stomach ailment had grown worse following Warner’s treatment – the details of which were never revealed – convincing Martin he had been the victim of a “voodoo hex.”
 In the end, Warner could not predict his own murder – at least not in time to stop it.

 The Bleeding House (Atlanta, Georgia).
-Just before midnight Sept.
+Just before midnight on Sept.
 8, 1987, an elderly couple discovered blood on the floors and lower walls of the home they had rented at 1114 Fountain Drive (above) in Atlanta.
-Unable to find its source, 77-year-old Minnie Clyde Winston and 79-year-old William Winston contacted police.
-Blood was found on the bathroom floor and walls, in the kitchen, living room, hallways, bedroom, basement and crawl space.
+Unable to find its source, 77-year-old Minnie Clyde Winston and her husband, 79-year-old William Winston, contacted police.
+Blood was found on the bathroom floor and walls, and in the kitchen, living room, hallways, bedroom, basement and crawl space.
 The Winstons were the only occupants and owned no pets.
 Police were baffled and took samples to be tested.
 The fluid was definitely human blood, Type O. Both the Winstons were Type A.